espressif/esptool/docs/en/esptool/basic-options.rst

 Most hardware configurations will work with ``-b 230400``, some with ``-b 460800``, ``-b 921600`` and/or ``-b 1500000`` or higher.

+.. only:: esp8266

     If you have connectivity problems then you can also set baud rates below 115200.
 You can also choose 74880, which is the usual baud rate used by the ESP8266 to output :ref:`boot-log-esp8266` information.

+.. only:: not esp8266

+    If you have connectivity problems then you can also set baud rates below 115200.